 My journey in the financial advice industry began primarily working with retirees and near-retirees.
 The experience of working with older generations provided me with a unique perspective when it comes to the advice I give younger generations, whom I primarily work with now.
 One thing I’ve learned is wealth can be built in many different ways.
 A question I’ve pondered is; as people progress in their careers, as their portfolios accumulate more assets, and/or as their real estate portfolio starts to grow, should the way they invest change?
 This article will explore various ways people build wealth and whether it makes sense to change their strategy as it continues to grow.

 I distinctly remember an individual I met while working at my previous financial advisory job prior to starting Millennial Wealth.
-This individual had worked at Costco for 25+ years and currently worked as the man reviewing receipts as customers walked out the store wishing them a good day.
+This individual had worked at Costco for 25+ years and currently worked as the man reviewing receipts as customers walked out of the store wishing them a good day.
 As you can imagine, he didn’t have the highest-of-paying jobs, but when we got to discussing his retirement goals and therefore assets, he caught me off guard when he told me how large his 401(k) was.
 In the subsequent years that have followed and the positive stock market returns, I imagine it being somewhere around 700-800k in assets.
 Just his 401(k)!

 A modest earning potential and modest lifestyle with great savings/investing habits is a recipe for creating wealth.
 In his case, it was likely more than he’d need to live the life he wanted to in retirement.
-Saving and investing early and often allows your money to benefit from compound interest and time.
+Saving and investing early often allows your money to benefit from compound interest and time.
 A recipe that Albert Einstein claimed was the eighth wonder of the world.

 As his wealth began to grow, he stuck to his strategy.
 As his income grew, so did his savings and investing rate.
 He wasn’t a stock picker or market timer, he used primarily mutual funds and ETF’s in his portfolios, sticking to primarily a passive strategy that clearly paid off.
 In his case, there was no reason to change his investment strategy (other than changing his asset allocation to be more conservative) as his wealth grew, he could already accomplish everything he wanted once he retired.